brahms116/pastureen-h/docker/README.md

 ### Dev Container

-Just the stand haskell container with a custom command to keep it running.
+Just the standard haskell container with some customisations

 To build and push: